helidon-io/helidon/docs/se/config/extensions.md

 - a `Predicate<Config.Key>` (a boolean-valued function that operates on the config key), and
 - a replacement, *overriding*, `String` value the config system should use if the predicate evaluates to true.

-To furnish overrides to the config system, implement the [`OverrideSource`](/apidocs/io.helidon.config/io/helidon/config/spi/OverrideSource.html) SPI one or more times and pass instances of those implementations to the config builder’s [`overrides`](/apidocs/io.helidon.config/io/helidon/config/Config.Builder.html#overrides-java.util.function.Supplier-) method.
+To furnish overrides to the config system, implement the [`OverrideSource`][overridesource] SPI one or more times and pass instances of those implementations to the config builder’s [`overrides`][overrides] method.
 The config system will apply the overrides returned from each `OverrideSource` to each config key requested from a `Config` that is based on that `Config.Builder`.

-To support custom override sources in config profiles, also implement the [`OverrideSourceProvider`](/apidocs/io.helidon.config/io/helidon/config/spi/OverrideSourceProvider.html) service loader SPI
+To support custom override sources in config profiles, also implement the [`OverrideSourceProvider`][overridesourceprovider] service loader SPI

 ![spi OverrideSource](../../images/config/spi-OverrideSource.png)